adaltas/spark-streaming-pyspark/README.md

 /vagrant/spark-streaming-X.py
 ```

-The submitted application will be stuck and waiting for resources unless you kill any other application running on the cluster (default Spark Thrift Server, other Spark application, Tez apps) because the parameters for `spark-submit` are picked with assumption that only one such Spark application runs at the time.

 Once the application started, launch the stream of data from `master02.cluster` as `root` or `kafka`:

 ```bash
 /vagrant/launch-streams.sh
 ```

+The submitted application can get stuck while waiting for the resources if other application is already running on the cluster.
+Parameters for `spark-submit` are picked with assumption that only one such Spark application runs at the time.
+You may need to kill Spark Thrift Server, Tez application, or Spark application that you launched before.

 The expected output of the application depends on which application has been submitted: